Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 # Find the CreationUtcTime of sshd.so

-We need to inspect the sshd.so file but it does not seem to exist anywhere in our server.
-It looks like kevin deleted it, but to us this does not matter.
+We need to inspect the sshd.so file but it does not seem to exist in the avalible files.
+Kevin may have deleted it, but to us this does not matter.

-We can find all events related to sshd.so with:
+We can find all events related to sshd.so in the syslog:

     cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSysmonEvents.sh "sshd.so"